josh-p-thompson/farecalculator/README.md

 User can input minutes, hours, and days.

-Note how the estimate correctly accounts for the, $15 / hr, $55 / 8 hour and $85 / day pricing caps.
+Note how the estimate correctly accounts for the $15 per hour, $55 per 8 hours, and $85 per day pricing caps.

 ![](static/time.gif)